 The intention of the CRA is to encourage depository institutions to help meet the credit needs of the communities in which they operate, including low- and moderate-income neighborhoods, and to be consistent with safe and sound lending practices.
 The Act was created in reaction to three historical trends related to banking and lending: so-called "redlining," disinvestment and housing discrimination.
 It was also designed as an incentive to invest in affordable housing and economic development.
 Under the CRA, examiners periodically evaluate an individual bank's record in helping meet a community's credit needs for a specific assessment area.
 Applications for future approval of bank mergers, acquisitions and branch openings are evaluated based on this record.
 CRA focuses on whether credit is available in a specific geographic area.

-The Federal Reserve Board provides information about bank ratings and evaluations, bank designation, strategic plans and quarterly exam schedules.
+Bank ratings and evaluations, bank designation, strategic plans and quarterly exam schedules

 Revisiting the CRA: Perspectives on the Future of the Community Reinvestment Act